allegro/pyhermes/docs/configuration.md

 URL_ADAPTER = consul_adapter
 ```

+## `RETRY_MAX_ATTEMTPS`

+Specify how many times pyhermes should retry communication with Hermes.
+Default: 3

 ## `PUBLISHING_GROUP`
 Configuration of Hermes group to which you application will publish messages.
 Keys of this dictionary are the same as in [Hermes creating group](http://hermes-pubsub.readthedocs.org/en/latest/user/publishing/#creating-group) request body.
 Example:
 ```python